Magical Vacation: Will-o'-Wisp classmates

 The player's character has no default name, and the player may choose the character's gender and element as well.
+The protagonist is a student who travels with his classmates from a magic school.
 The character cannot start out with the light, dark, or love elements, but can learn spells of other elements or change elements using the Amigo system.
 The main character's appearance changes when they acquire the light or dark elements.